Workshop: Branching and Interacting Particle Systems

 The workshop will take place in Room 04-432, located on the 4th floor.

-Two other rooms in the same corridor have been booked for discussion.
+The next room in the same corridor have been booked for discussion.

 A map of the campus and directions can be found here.